geobeau/rustedPost/PERFORMANCE.md

 Second optimisation is avoid copying data.
 A record is stored as a RC record in the heap and we just move the reference around.

+## Hash memoization

+Computing the hash of a record can be fairly expensive as all the string are stores in Arc with high fragmentation.
+We can compute the hash when we instanciate the struct and reuse it everytime we need to hash.
+This is especially useful when hashmap are resizing.
+It saved around 10% CPU at ingest time!

 # Queries

 ## Regex search